dprojects/getDimensions/Docs/README.md

 ___
 ### g - report type

 This type of report is very useful to divide furniture parts into categories.
 It can be used for `grain direction`, `detailed edgeband`, `wood type`, `wood color` or for any other category.
 Also, the `Thickness` column is just after the `Name` column.
 This is because if You go to cutting chipboards service, first You give `wood color`, second the `thickness`, next `dimensions` and `quantity` at the end.
-This aproach simplifies the more detailed ordering process.
+This approach simplifies the more detailed ordering process.

 * To create the group report just set `Report type` variable to `g` and run the macro: